 1: kd> lmvm nvlddmkm Browse full module list start end module name fffff801`63ec0000 fffff801`649a7000 nvlddmkm T (no symbols) Loaded symbol image file: nvlddmkm.sys Image path: \SystemRoot\system32\DRIVERS\nvlddmkm.sys Image name: nvlddmkm.sys Browse all global symbols functions data Timestamp: Wed Jul 8 15:43:44 2015 (559DA7A0) CheckSum: 00AA7491 ImageSize: 00AE7000 Translations: 0000.04b0 0000.04e4 0409.04b0 0409.04e4

 Parameter 1 contains a pointer to the TDR_RECOVERY_CONTEXT.
-As shown in the !analyze output, you can use the dt command to display this data.
+As shown in the !analyze output, if you have symbols for the associated code, you can use the dt command to display this data.

 1: kd> dt dxgkrnl!_TDR_RECOVERY_CONTEXT ffffe000c2c404c0 +0x000 Signature : 0x52445476 +0x008 pState : 0xffffe000`c2b12a40 ?? +0x010 TimeoutReason : 9 ( TdrEngineTimeoutPromotedToAdapterReset ) +0x018 Tick : _ULARGE_INTEGER 0xb2 +0x020 pAdapter : 0xffffe000`c2a89010 DXGADAPTER +0x028 pVidSchContext : (null) +0x030 GPUTimeoutData : _TDR_RECOVERY_GPU_DATA +0x048 CrtcTimeoutData : _TDR_RECOVERY_CONTEXT::<unnamed-type-CrtcTimeoutData> +0x050 pProcessName : (null) +0x058 DbgOwnerTag : 0xfffff801`6470c14c +0x060 PrivateDbgInfo : _TDR_DEBUG_REPORT_PRIVATE_INFO +0xb00 pDbgReport : 0xffffe000`c2c3f750 _WD_DEBUG_REPORT +0xb08 pDbgBuffer : 0xffffc000`bd000000 Void +0xb10 DbgBufferSize : 0x37515 +0xb18 pDumpBufferHelper : (null) +0xb20 pDbgInfoExtension : 0xffffc000`ba7e47a0 _DXGKARG_COLLECTDBGINFO_EXT +0xb28 pDbgBufferUpdatePrivateInfo : 0xffffc000`bd000140 Void +0xb30 ReferenceCount : 0n1 +0xb38 pResetCompletedEvent : (null)